ViNu-23/React-random-joke-App/README.md

 ## Initial Joke Load:

-The component initially loads with an empty joke.
+The component initially loads with an empty joke.</>
 The useEffect hook is used to fetch a joke from the API when the component mounts.
 The fetched joke is then stored in the component's state using the setJoke function.